FabrizioMarras/whack-a-mole/README.md

-# whack-a-mole
+# Whack-a-Mole-game
-Just a little game.
+Whack-a-Mole game

+Push the mole back to its hole! hit it with a click...